Maioht/counter-calculator/README.md

 Unit Test:
 unit testing has been done using the Jest framework.

-Simply tested how functions works.
-The unit tests pass, but changing the values (main.test.js) can fail.
+Simply tested how the functions work.
+The unit tests pass, but changing the values (main.test.js) can fail